kdwils/splinter/README.md

 ## Use case

-Splinter simplifies working with large Kubernetes manifests, particularly when dealing with tools like `helm template` that generate monolithic outputs.
-It helps in scenarios where you need to:
+Splinter simplifies working with large Kubernetes manifests.It helps in scenarios where you need to:

 - Break down large manifests into manageable, individual files organized by resource type
 - Generate a `kustomization.yaml` to glue the individual files together